This is a Sentence CD-ROM - Stephen Partridge and David Cunningham

 The only time I can remember sitting down together with Stephen to write a formal proposal for a piece of work we emerged with a very silly plan for a minimalist white dot in the middle of a television screen for what would probably have been a long time as we had no other ideas worth talking about.
 Both of us have a physical relationship with the technologies we work with and always seem to need something to do with our hands.
 This sentence will be misunderstood.

 My work within the various structures of music has brought me into a variety of collaborative situations, all of which require me to play different roles within differing hierarchies: the industrial words to describe these situations - producer, engineer, performer - these only hint at a series of fluid working situations of psychological involvement, emotional involvement and the careful process of trying to create and capture a unique moment on tape.
 Besides having their own formalities, musicians normally have to be in the same room at the same time - that makes interpersonal feedback faster.

 This of course happened here - before the 'Sentence' series emerged I made a tape of some ideas for Stephen and filled up the other side of the cassette with out-takes from a movie score I was doing at that time.
 Of course that other side was the material he used - a choice that I could not have made.
-When I first saw it I was horrified - tacky music (I did it to pay the rent), but after that initial shock I enjoyed the way the music shifted this dry minimalist series into a different televisual vocabulary.
+When I first saw it I was horrified - tacky music (I did it to pay the rent), but after that initial shock reaction I appreciated and enjoyed the way the music shifted this minimalist series into a different televisual vocabulary.